-Find out about resources, services, support, activities and events for Rotherham’s children and young people with Special Educational Needs and Disabilities (SEND).
+Find out about resources, services, support, activities and events for Rotherham’s children and young people with Special Educational Needs and Disabilities.

 Healios Digital Assessment

 In Rotherham we know that families are waiting too long for their assessment.
 This is reflected in other areas across the country.
-NHS partners are working together to understand the current high demand for ASD diagnosis.
-As part of the ASD diagnosis process, NHS Rotherham Clinical Commissioning Group (RCCG) has asked Healios to work with RDaSH, the current provider, to offer an option of online diagnosis where this is appropriate for the individual, based on need.
+NHS partners are working together to understand the current high demand for autism diagnosis.
+As part of the autism diagnosis process, NHS Rotherham Clinical Commissioning Group has asked Healios to work with RDaSH, the current provider, to offer an option of online diagnosis where this is appropriate for the individual, based on need.

 What happens after I have been diagnosed?

-Once the Neurodevelopmental assessment process is completed, a referral will be made to the ADHD Post Diagnosis Team.
-An initial appointment with your child / parent or carer will be offered where we will discuss your/your child’s ADHD diagnosis and create a holistic treatment plan that addresses psychological, behavioural and educational needs.
+Once the Neurodevelopmental assessment process is completed, a referral will be made to the attention deficit hyperactivity disorder Post Diagnosis Team.
+An initial appointment with your child / parent or carer will be offered where we will discuss your/your child’s attention deficit hyperactivity disorder diagnosis and create a holistic treatment plan that addresses psychological, behavioural and educational needs.

-We will advise you by offering and signposting you to education and information on the causes and impact of ADHD along with additional resources and strategies.
-ADHD and behavioural strategies will be offered through the 123 magic parenting programme.
+We will advise you by offering and signposting you to education and information on the causes and impact of Attention Deficit Hyperactivity Disorder along with additional resources and strategies. attention deficit hyperactivity disorder and behavioural strategies will be offered through the 123 magic parenting programme.
 With consent, the team will also liaise with your child’s school or college and offer classroom strategies if required.
-Medication will be offered if ADHD symptoms are causing a persistent significant impairment after strategies have been implemented and environmental adjustments have been made.
+Medication will be offered if attention deficit hyperactivity disorder symptoms are causing a persistent significant impairment after strategies have been implemented and environmental adjustments have been made.